 This entry was posted in

-Birding in Maine, Week Reports and tagged Birding, birds, Black Tern, Black-necked Stilt, Brunswick, Crystal Spring Farm, Henslow's Sparrow, Pine Point, Scarborough, Scarborough Marsh, Tricolored Heron x Snowy Egret x Little Egret hybrid on .
-July 8, 2022
+Birding in Maine, Week Reports and tagged Birding, birds, Black Tern, Black-necked Stilt, Brunswick, Crystal Spring Farm, Henslow's Sparrow, Pine Point, Scarborough, Scarborough Marsh, Tricolored Heron x Snowy Egret x Little Egret hybrid on July 8, 2022 by .
+Derek

 In an article to be published this fall in the journal North American Birds, I propose this bird as a Tricolored Heron x Snowy Egret hybrid backcrossed with a Little Egret (TRHE x SNEG x LIEG).
 This individual has been present since 2014 and seems to visit marshes between Hampton, NH and Cape Elizabeth.
 Note the two long neck plumes and the greenish lores.